 What is the first thing that comes to mind when you hear of the term, ERP?
 Do cars and electronic gantries come to mind, or something else entirely?
-In Singapore, ERP is often associated with the Electronic Road Pricing.
+In Singapore, ERP is often associated with Electronic Road Pricing.
 However, in other countries, ERP is usually synonymous with Enterprise Resource Planning.
 These two names – electronic road pricing and enterprise resource planning – are not related and have a very vast difference in meaning.
-This article is referring to the Enterprise Resource Planning (ERP) and seeks to explain why Singapore is unique in the ERP world.
+This article is referring to Enterprise Resource Planning (ERP) and seeks to explain why Singapore is unique in the ERP world.

 What is Enterprise Resource Planning (ERP)?

 ERP is a business process management software that manages and integrates a company’s financials, supply chain, operations, reporting, manufacturing, and human resource activities.
 Most companies have some form of finance and operational system in place.
 However, most of the software outside are unable to go beyond everyday business processes or help with future business growth.
 As the needs of a company change and expands, their system should also keep up with the transition.

 In the past, businesses had some accounting, finance, or HR processes in place.
 Yet, the issue comes when these software systems worked separately and did not “talk” or work with one another.
 Data needs to be pulled from separate databases and entered manually, increasing room for human errors and duplicate data entry.

 In contrast, modern ERP software brings all these different processes together to collaborate and form a fluid system.
 Current solutions also allow each department to see what the other is doing instantly.
 One significant impact of having an ERP system is the ease of communication between departments and streamlining of business operations.
 For instance, accounting and HR managers can now easily collaborate with sales and customer relationships officers in identifying sales opportunities.